kjy1/PLSC-31101-Final/README.md

 9. 09_means_bar.png: Graphs the mean sentiment score of each dataset.

 ## More Information
-Project by Dianne Kim, jiyoonk@uchicago.edu.
+Project by Dianne Kim, kjy@uchicago.edu.